vmware/vic-product/docs/user_doc/vic_vsphere_admin/README.md

 ## Intended Audience

-This information is intended for vSphere&reg; administrators who manage a vSphere Integrated Containers implementation in their vSphere environment.
+This information is intended for VMware vSphere&reg; administrators who want to install and set up vSphere Integrated Containers.
 The information is written for experienced vSphere administrators who are familiar with virtual machine technology and datacenter operations.
 Knowledge of [container technology](https://en.wikipedia.org/wiki/Operating-system-level_virtualization) and [Docker](https://docs.docker.com/) is useful.

 # Send Documentation Feedback #